rushi3691/DevRewards/README.md

 For the best experience we recommend having
 - Browser support: Add metamask or some other wallet extension to be installed

-## Features

-- Light/dark mode toggle
-- Trending Repositories
-- Dashboard for analysing your profile
-- Logs that would reflect your github activity

 ## Screenshots